-Dr. Puig Casauranc, the present Secretary of Education in Mexico, tells a story of how on one of his tours of inspection he stopped one day to visit the frontier town of Nogales in the State of Sonora.
+A former Secretary of Education in Mexico, Dr. Puig Casaurane, tells a story of how on one of his tours of inspection he stopped one day to visit the frontier town of Nogales in the State of Sonora.

 "My eye was caught", relates Dr. Casauranc, "by a splendid building in the process of construction on a little hill in the poorest and most miserable section of the town.
-When I enquired about this building, I was informed it was a school being built by the City Council.
-Most of the work, however, it later developed, was being done by the inhabitants of the little community around the school; for it was these poor people who carried the stones up the steep hill - working like peons, without pay or recompense of any sort.
+When I enquired about this building.
+I was informed it was a school being built by the City Council.
+Most of the actual labor, however, it later developed, was being done by the inhabitants of the little community around the school; for it was these poor people who carried the stones up the steep hill - working like peons, without pay or recompense of any sort.
 I immediately decided I must visit the school and talk to some of these volunteer workers.
 Among others, I met one old man almost seventy years of age.
-Don Isabel was his name, and he had come to Nogales from the State of Guanajuato.
-I started to compliment him for the work which he was doing for the school, but in the midst of my remarks. he stopped me and said: 'Señor, there is no reason for you to congratulate me; when I used to live in my 'pueblo' in Guanajuato, there also I carried many rocks and stones - but it was to build a church that I labored.
-Now I labor to build a school, for I have learned that when we Mexicans are obliged to cross the border into the United States in search of work, they do not ask us, if we know how to pray; they ask us, if we can read'."
+Don Isabel was his name. and he had come to Nogales from the State of Guanajuato.
+I started to compliment him for the work which he was doing for the school, but in the midst of my remarks, he stopped me and said: Senor, there is no reason for you to congratulate me; when I used to live in my 'pueblo' in Guanajuato, there also I carried many rocks and stones - but it was to build a church that I labored.
+Now I labor to build a school, for I have learned that when we Mexicans are obliged to cross the border into the United States in search of work, they do not ask us if we know how to pray: they ask us if we can read."

-Often it is the Don Isabels who express more clearly

-than many a learned tome or column of statistics, the changes that are taking place in a country.
+Often it is the Don Isabels who express more clearly than many a learned tome or column of statistics, the changes that are taking place in a country.
 And so it is in this case.
 Modern Mexico has put its faith in education.
 The Mexican nation is at the present time conducting an experiment in public education, unprecedented in the history of the country.
 Like old Don Isabel, Mexico is carrying rocks and stones up a hill to build a school.

-The bill for public education in Mexico for the year 1926 was 49,576,166 pesos.
-Of this amount, 27,613,905 pesos was spent by the federal government; 19,923,560 pesos by the state governments; and 2,038,700 pesos by the municipal governments.
-For the federal government, this meant that 7.37% of the national budget was devoted to education.
-The average percentage of the state budgets devoted to educational purposes was 34.02%.
-Although the statistics for the current year (1927) have not yet been published, it is estimated that an even greater amount has been spent for public education in 1927 than in In other words, translating these figures into American dollars, Mexico is spending for public education at the present time approximately \$25,000,000 a year.
-With twenty five million dollars a year a goodly number of rocks can be carried up a goodly number of hills.
-It is the purpose of this article to survey briefly, first, the nature of the "hill" which Mexico is trying to climb, i.e. the nature of the educational problem; and, second, to describe in summary fashion what manner of "rocks" Mexico is building into the foundation of its new educational system.
+The bill for public education in Mexico for the year 1930 was in round numbers 63,800,000 pesos.
+Of this amount, 40,100,000 pesos were spent by the Federal government and 23,700,000 pesos by the state and municipal governments.
+For the Federal government this meant that almost 12% of the National budget was devoted to education.
+The average percentage of the state and municipal budgets devoted to educational purposes was just under 36%.
+In other words, translating the figures into American dollars, Mexico is spending for public education at the present time approximately \$30,000,000 a year.
+With \$30,000,000, a respectable number of roads can be carried up a respectable number of hills.

+It is my intention in this lecture to describe briefly:

+- (1) the nature of the "hill" which Mexico is trying to climb i.e. the nature of the educational problem: and - (2) what manner of "rocks" Mexico is building into the foundation and structure of its new educational system.